sindresorhus/query-string/readme.md

 Parse a query string into an object.
 Leading `?` or `#` are ignored, so you can pass `location.search` or `location.hash` directly.

+The returned object is created with [`Object.create(null)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) and thus does not have a `prototype`.

 ### .stringify(*object*)

 Stringify an object into a query string, sorting the keys.